Virtualizestuff/ansible_playbooks/lab01/readme.md

 | leaf-02       | DHCP         | Cumulus VX - 3.7.7 |
 | leaf-03       | DHCP         | Cumulus VX - 3.7.7 |

-DHCP reservation was used for the switch mangement interfaces feel free to use static IP address if DHCP isn't an options.
-Also make sure you can resolve hostnames or use IP addresses in the hosts inventory file.
+DHCP reservation was used for the switch mangement interfaces but feel free to use static IP addresses if DHCP isn't an option.
+Also, make sure you can resolve hostnames or simply use IP addresses in the Ansible hosts inventory file.

 <img src='docs/topology.png' width=500>